 There are several studies that suggest that the longer post-traumatic amnesia lasts, the more severe a person’s disability after injury will be.
 However, these findings are not definitive.

-In general, the length of time a person experiences post-traumatic amnesia correlates with the length of time they were in a coma.
+In general, how long a person experiences post-traumatic amnesia correlates with how long they were in a coma.

-Meaning, the longer the person is unconscious, the longer they will have memory problems, though it also depends on the severity of their head injury.
+Meaning, the longer the person is unconscious, the longer they will have memory problems.

 Are There Any Ways to Treat Post-Traumatic Amnesia?